Methi Paneer Recipe

 Methi Paneer, as the name suggests, is a dish made with paneer and fenugreek leaves.
 Fenugreek leaves are known in Hindi as methi, and Indian cottage cheese, or paneer, is a stiff, fresh cheese that does not melt.

-Fresh fenugreek leaves, tender paneer cubes, and a tangy, spicy gravy composed of tomatoes, onions, and curd (yoghurt) combine to make the savoury, hearty stew known as methi paneer.
-Fresh fenugreek leaves give the curry a note of bitterness that harmonises with the mildly sour and savoury flavours of the other ingredients.
+Fresh fenugreek leaves, tender paneer cubes, and a tangy, spicy gravy composed of tomatoes, onions, and curd (yogurt) combine to make the savory, hearty stew known as methi paneer.
+Fresh fenugreek leaves give the curry a note of bitterness that harmonizes with the mildly sour and savory flavors of the other ingredients.

 While fenugreek leaves are accessible all year long, the winter months are when they are most plentiful.
 They are abundant in antioxidants, iron, and folate and serve as a delicious reservoir for these nutrients.